NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_earth.rst

       -o sfs/run

-This program does the partitioning into tiles, individual processing of tiles, and merge of the results.
+This program does the partitioning into tiles, individual processing of tiles, and merging of the results.
 The descriptions of these options is in :numref:`parallel_sfs` and :numref:`sfs`.
 Another example is in :numref:`parallel_sfs_usage`.